kamalakbari7/kakbari/README.md

 ####

-**Currently I am working on:** Developing a `Python package related to my research` and finalising the thesis
+**Currently I am working on:** Developing a `Python package related to my PhD research` and finalising the thesis

 ####